constantineSafronov/SFAlbumApp/README.md

 SFAlbumApp
 ==========
-To use SFAlbum you just need to inherit your collectionViewController from SFAlbumViewController.
+To use SFAlbum you just need to create your own CollectionViewController and inherit it from SFAlbumViewController.